trevormil/bitbadges-docs/for-developers/bitbadges-api/tutorials/fetching-collections.md

 </strong><strong>const updatedCollection = updateCollectionWithResponse(collection, newCollection);
 </strong></code></pre>

+### NSFW / Reported

+NSFW or reported collections will be flagged with the **nsfw** or **reported** properties.
+Everything is still fetched as normal with typical requests, and it is up to you to do what you want with these accounts.

+On the app, we provide a warning message and replace all metadata with placeholders.

 ### Metadata

 The fetched collection metadata (if requested) will be stored in **cachedCollectionMetadata.** The requested badge metadata will be fetched and stored in **cachedBadgeMetadata.**

 Note this is different from **collectionMetadataTimeline** and **badgeMetadataTimeline** which simply store the URIs, not the actual metadata itself.

 ### **Views / Paginations**